joeypizzas/odin-tic-tac-toe/planning.md

 ## Given your inputs, what are the steps necessary to return the desired output?
 ### Initially create game in console via JS
 1. Three factory function objects, one for gameboard, one for players, and one for gamecontroller.
 Each one will return methods needed for various game functions.
 Setting them equal to variables allows those variables to access the methods from the factory function.
-Gameboard object:
+    - Gameboard object:
         - Set the size of the grid and initialize the gameboard array.
         - Create the gameboard array with a 2d loop of the correct size.
+Squares will have 0 unless they are filled.
+Otherwise 1 for player 1 or 2 for player 2.
         - Create a function that returns the gameboard.
         - Create a function that makes a move on the board.
 It takes row and column arguments, checks whether place is empty.
 If so, it adds the correct marker to the square.
-Otherwise, it returns an error indicating that the square already has a market from the correct player.
+Otherwise, it returns an error indicating that the square already has a marker from the correct player.
-    - Create a function that prints the gameboard to the console. **Think through how to do this**.
+        - Create a function that loops through the gameboard array and prints it to the console.
+        - Returns methods to return gameboard, make move on the board, and print board to the console.
+        - IIFE
+    - Gamecontroller object:
+        - Players object:
+        -   array of two objects.
+Each object stores the player name and their token.
+        - Sets initial current active player to player 1.
+        - Function to switch player turn.
+        - Has a play round function.
+It:
+            - Takes board space argument.
+            - Calls function to make a move on the board using board space argument for correct player.
+            - Calls function to print updated board to the console.
+            - Calls function to switch player turn.
+            - Checks to see if the move resulted in a win or tie for the game, and prints appropriate message to the console, if so.
+        - Returns playRound function because it's needed to play game in the console.
+        - IIFE